SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 ---

 **TLDR**: The `withTimeout` function doesn't cancel the execution of the _block_ you pass it.
-It throws a `TimeoutCancellationException`, which, when left uncaught, **It cancels the invoking coroutine**.
+It throws a `TimeoutCancellationException`, which, when left uncaught, **cancels the invoking coroutine**.
 The `withTimeoutOrNull` function does not exhibit this behavior.

 The kotlinx.coroutines team is [aware of this issue](https://github.com/Kotlin/kotlinx.coroutines/issues/1374).